statelyai/xstate/docs/about/glossary.md

 # Glossary

-This glossary is a guide to the most common terms in statecharts and state machines.

-:::tip Check out our new docs!
+:::warning These XState v4 docs are no longer maintained

+XState v5 is out now!
+[Read more about XState v5](https://stately.ai/blog/2023-12-01-xstate-v5)

 🆕 Find more terms in our [all-new Stately and XState glossary](https://stately.ai/docs/glossary).
 :::

+This glossary is a guide to the most common terms in statecharts and state machines.

 ## State machines